 We are all part of something bigger than ourselves, a vast blue planet waiting to be explored - we know more about the moon than of our oceans!
 The significance and quiet recognition of our position in the grand scheme of things is that we all have an ocean in our mind, every day we are blessed with the knowledge that a sunrise will paint a new dawn but so many of us take it for granted.
 By virtue of just existing, nature has given us a front row seat to appreciate her majesty, it's as if we've won the evolutionary lottery.
 We could quite literally not exist at all.
 We could be nothing, we could be incapable of perceiving nothing at all.
 All of us are just one step away from one unexpected phone call, one diagnosis, one broken heart, one new found love and one moment away from being completely different people.

-So, seemingly insignificant moments with nature, accopanied by a someone, a stranger, a tourist, willing to listen to the sound of natures silence, reminds me what is important.
-It remind me that all we really have is our consciousness, and each other.
+So, seemingly insignificant moments with nature; accopanied by someone, a stranger, a tourist, willing to listen to the sound of natures silence, reminds me what is important.
+It remind me that all we really have is our consciousness and each other.
 After all, what is life without either?
 Does nature need us?
 It's hard to tell but what is certain is that we need nature!
 I would say then that it matters little what we have personally achieved if those achievements are not also in service of others.
-The sense of purpose I feel when I guide people through nature, far outweighs what I've derived from man's achievements.
+The sense of purpose I feel when I guide people through nature, far outweighs what I've derived from my achievements.
 Unlike a trophy which gathers dust in the darkness, guiding people through nature has a glorious feeling that will last me a lifetime.
 That is why I do what I do.

 These are just some of amazing people, wildlife and locations I've had the priviledge of working with - enjoy the photos!